 How Multimodal Transportation Differs from Intermodal Transportation

 Multimodality is more focused on supply chain management, while intermodality is focused on cargo protection and speed of handling.

-Ekol Ukraine helps clients choose between these models and ensures transparent, economically viable, and predictable logistics.
+Ekol helps clients choose between these models and ensures transparent, economically viable, and predictable logistics.
 The company has an extensive infrastructure, a network of terminals, is ready to provide professional routing services, and takes on document management and customs clearance.

+How Multimodal Transportation Differs from Intermodal Transportation